adbar/trafilatura/docs/tutorial-tei.rst

 -------------------------

 If you already have a TEI file and want to validate it, you can use the ``validate_tei`` function from Trafilatura.
-The following code returns `True` if a document is valid and outputs a message related to the first error impeding validation otherwise:
+It returns ``True`` if the document is valid and ``False`` otherwise, logging a warning with the first error impeding validation:

 .. code-block:: python